-Both these novelists, as well as Stephen King, Lewis Carroll, Isaac Asimov, poet Sylvia Plath and post impressionist painter Vincent Van Gogh all have one thing in common, hypergraphia, the compulsion to express themselves through writing, which can have underlying causes such as temporal lobe brain injury, bi-polar disorder, schizophrenia, dementia and epilepsy, routinely affecting normal patterns of behaviour.
+Both these novelists, as well as Stephen King, Lewis Carroll, Isaac Asimov, poet Sylvia Plath, along with post impressionist painter Vincent Van Gogh all have one thing in common, hypergraphia- the compulsion to express themselves through writing.
+This affliction can have underlying causes such as temporal lobe brain injury, bi-polar disorder, schizophrenia, dementia and epilepsy, routinely affecting the subject's normal pattern of behavior.

-In one form, this results in the subject authoring text that means everything to the writer, but very little to the observer, as has been found in many of the letters and cards constructed by the Zodiac Killer over a five year period between 1969 and 1974.
+In one form, this results in the subject authoring text that means everything to the writer, but very little to the observer, as has been found in many of the letters and cards mailed by the Zodiac Killer over a five year period, between 1969 and 1974.

-Mirrored writing can also result from brain injury and a trait not uncommon to forms of dyslexia.
+Mirrored writing can also result from brain injury, a trait not uncommon to certain forms of dyslexia.
 Communication can also be expressed as rebus, where pictures or images are substituted as a representation for words, seen in some of the works of Lewis Carroll.

-Lawrence Kane suffered a frontal lobe injury, sustained in an automobile accident in 1962 and a comprehensive analysis of this subject, along with a detailed description of his brain injury can be better explained by Alex Lewis, at his website
+Lawrence Kane received a frontal lobe brain injury, sustained in an automobile accident in 1962.
+A comprehensive analysis of this subject, along with a detailed description of his medical condition can be better explained by Alex Lewis, at his website

-Richard Gaikowski thrust into the spotlight by Tom Voigt from zodiackiller.com, also suffered from a mental illness, treated at the Mount Zion Hospital in San Francisco, at which point all Zodiac communication ceased for approximately three years.
+Richard Gaikowski, thrust into the spotlight by Tom Voigt of zodiackiller.com, also suffered from a mental illness and was treated at the Mount Zion Hospital in San Francisco.
+It was during this period that all Zodiac communication ceased for approximately three years.